psu13/mutable-hakyll/posts/fried-rice-2023.md

 Anyway, you can read [the recipe here](https://archive.ph/1mOVy).
 Basically you take the minced ginger and garlic and brown them in a small pan until crispy.
 Then you do the fried rice above, but without the egg, and with leeks as the main vegetable.
 Then you assemble it by putting a fried egg and the crispy garlic on top.
+Fry the eggs in the oil you used to brown the garlic and ginger.
 Stupendous.

 Bittman made a good video about it too.
 [Watch that here](https://www.youtube.com/watch?v=i2zMrOclu-o).